 Job Applications: Job posters for entry-level positions with different departments and agencies are shown when the competition opens.
 Some may be added over the first few days.
 Typically, deadlines are the same but check to be sure.
 You can apply for as many positions as you wish and for which you qualify.
 No cross-referencing of applications is done by the government.

-Online Public Service Entrance Exam (PSEE): The PSEE was introduced as an online exercise to reduce the number of candidates eligible for subsequent in-class testing.
+Online Public Service Entrance Exam (PSEE): The PSEE was introduced several years ago as an online exercise to reduce the number of candidates eligible for subsequent in-class testing.
 Sub-test 1 (Reasoning) is a multiple-choice exam that tests problem-solving and reasoning abilities; Sub-test 2 (Judgement) is a multiple-choice situational test with options ranging through degrees of effectiveness and ineffectiveness.
 The online PSEE is administered in late October or November after which candidates are told if they may proceed to the next stage of in-person testing.
 It is a replication of the same two PSEE-type tests, only with a different number of questions and allocation of time for each.

-Written Supervised PSEE Tests: Supervised in-person PSEE tests start in mid-to-late November and run for several months—usually on staggered weekends in major cities across Canada, typically at university or government buildings and at selected Canadian posts around the world.
+Written Supervised PSEE Tests: Supervised in-person PSEE tests start in mid-to-late November and run for several months—usually on staggered weekends in major cities across Canada, typically at university or government buildings and possibly at selected Canadian posts around the world.
 Invited candidates are shown venues from which they may select their test location.

 Notification of Supervised PSEE Test Results: Candidates who pass their supervised in-person PSEE tests are “referred” by the Public Service Commission to the hiring departments or agencies to which they applied, where they are placed in a “pool” from which interviewees are selected.
 Results appear on candidate profiles no sooner than mid- to late December.
 Cut-off scores vary to reach the interview pool for different departments and agencies.

-Preliminary Short List: Once all candidate interviews are completed – typically not until late summer or beyond, depending on the number of interviewees – a short list of candidates for further scrutiny is compiled.
+Preliminary Short List: Once all candidate interviews are completed – typically not until summer or beyond, depending on the number of interviewees – a short list of candidates for further scrutiny is compiled.
 Neither those on the list nor those who are not are notified.

 Follow-up Checks: Depending on job requirements, candidates have to undergo some combination of official language evaluation, medical evaluation, security clearance and behaviour-based reference check.
 You are contacted to set up language-testing and medicals.
 You are not contacted about security checking and only about references if a list of referees was not submitted earlier in the competition.